BACK TO DIRECTIVES

 The Core Principle

-A disciplined system forces disclosure.
+A disciplined system demands broadcast.

 Why This Fails for Most People